 Amanda Goodman grew up in East Meadow, NY and graduated from Hofstra University in 2015 with a Bachelor of Arts in Psychology.
 Amanda has always been interested in engaging with those around her and learning about their different points of view.
 She is currently a graduate student at Hofstra University working towards her Masters in Creative Arts Therapy.

-Kayla Reisman has recently joined the MoC team as our Outreach Coordinator, bringing with her a rolodex that almost won her the title "Rosh Jewish Geography," after two years as Senior Engagement Associate and Director of Jewish Student Life for Hillel at Ithaca College.
+Kayla Reisman is the most recent addition to our team as our Outreach Coordinator, bringing with her a rolodex that almost won her the title "Rosh Jewish Geography," after two years as Senior Engagement Associate and Director of Jewish Student Life for Hillel at Ithaca College.
 In addition to her role with us, Kayla also serves as the Director of Youth Engagement at Temple Aliyah in Needham, MA.
 She is also working towards her MA/MBA in the Hornstein Program at Brandeis University.

 Kayla comes from a strong Jewish education background through day schools and Camp Ramah.
-After completing the Nativ: College Leadership Program in Israel, Kayla attended Dickinson College where she received a degree in Judaic Studies and Sociology with a certificate in Jewish and Hebrew Education.
-Kayla She also has been a Hillel International Ezra Fellow, and is a Taglit-Birthright Israel Fellow.
+After completing the Nativ College Leadership Program, Kayla attended Dickinson College where she received a degree in Judaic Studies and Sociology with a certificate in Jewish and Hebrew Education.
+Kayla has been a Hillel International Ezra Fellow, and a Taglit-Birthright Israel Fellow.

 Dean of Student Life at JTS